zuckdorsey/blug-exercise-v2/SETTINGS_APP.md

 ## Overview

-The Settings application is a macOS-styled system preferences window that allows users to customize their WebOS experience in real-time.
+The Settings application is a macOS-styled system preferences window that allows users to customize their LinuxOnWeb experience in real-time.
 The primary feature is dynamic wallpaper selection with instant visual feedback.

 ---